lakkatv/lakka-website/content/articles/2021/10/03/lakka-3.5.md

 If you want to show your support for further development of the Libretro projects and ecosystem, you can learn more [here](http://retroarch.com/index.php?page=donate).

+If you experience problems with this relesase on PCs with older Intel GPUs, check workaround instructions [here](https://forums.libretro.com/t/generic-pc-3-5-not-working/35134).

 Happy retro-gaming!